Get (divorce document): Requirements

 Any deviation from these requirements invalidates the get and the divorce procedure.
 In some cases, the get is completely invalid, but in others it is a somewhat valid get that would cause the women to have the status of a "divorcee" prohibited to marry a Kohen, even if she is not considered legally divorced.

 A get must be given of the free will of the husband; however, consent of the wife is not biblically mandated (nevertheless, Ashkenazi tradition provides that a husband may not divorce his wife without her consent).
 A get may not be given out of fear of any obligation either party undertook to fulfill in a separation agreement.
-Such an agreement may provide for matters such as custody of the children and their maintenance, and property settlement.
+As stated in Shulchan Aruch, such an agreement has to provide for matters such as custody of the children and their maintenance, and property settlement before the giving of the get.
 But either party may withdraw from such an agreement, on the question of the dissolution of the marriage only, if they can satisfy the court of a genuine desire to restore matrimonial harmony.
 In such a situation all the recognized matrimonial obligations continue to apply.
 On the other hand, pecuniary conditions stipulated by the parties in the separation agreement would still be valid and enforceable, though the marriage state continues to exist.